jmbarrios/sipecam-metadata-extractor/README.md

 # Using slurm (next doc needs to be updated for extract serial numbers, datetimes and copy clis)

+Ssh to one node of CONABIO cluster as user `madmex_admin`.

 ## Parallel-ssh to rmi and pull docker image for each node at CONABIO

 Create